 Hard brushing can stain teeth as it wears away the hard enamel surface, it also creates a rough tooth surface that can stain quicker from coloured food and drinks like red wine, coffee, tea, coloured drinks, curry, chocolates and more.

-Improper brushing and flossing regularly can also lead to plaque and calculus or tartar buildup which can lead to discolouration.
+Improper brushing and flossing regularly can also lead to plaque and calculus or tartar buildup which can also lead to discolouration.
 Use of abrasive toothpastes like charcoal based ones can cause surface roughness of teeth, helping stains to adhere quickly.

-Energy drinks with high sugar, colas, aerated, Lime drinks regularly consumed can erode the enamel surface of your teeth exposing the darker layer below making them appear discoloured.
+Energy drinks with high sugar, colas, aerated, Lime drinks consumed regularly can erode the enamel surface of your teeth exposing the darker layer below making them appear discoloured.
 Also red wine, coffee, tea consumption can cause staining of teeth.

 Ageing can cause discoloured teeth as a natural process.
 Also excess fluoride in water during the developmental stages of teeth, old amalgam fillings, stained fillings, dental caries, acidic reflux and smoking are known reasons for having discoloured teeth.

-We recommend having regular checkup and clean visits with your dentist and follow your brushing and flossing routines daily.
+We recommend having regular checkup and clean visits with your dentist and following your brushing and flossing routines daily.
 Your Dentist may also advise in-office/on-chair or home teeth whitening.
 Another option is fixing discoloured fillings with composites or having composite/porcelain veneers.
 Lastly, we suggest consuming food that causes staining in moderation.

 Even if you’re doing everything right, stains will still often develop on your teeth.
 At The Dental Retreat we can examine your teeth and recommend the best treatment to remove stains and discolouration.
 Book an appointment online to see one of our experienced dentists.